W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 :::

-6. God honoured even the miscreations of His children because they had made them.
+6. God honored even the miscreations of His children because they had made them.
 ²But He also blessed His children with a way of thinking that could raise their perceptions so high they could reach almost back to Him.
 ³The Holy Spirit is the Mind of the Atonement.
 ⁴He represents a state of mind close enough to One-mindedness that transfer to it is at last possible.